tklusz/Python-Roguelike/docs/part-0.md

 #### Text editor or IDE
-Using a smart text editor or IDE while programming can aid you in finding mistakes, spelling errors and remembering class methods just to name a few.

 I am using Atom, a smart text editor, for this tutorial.
 It is similar to Sublime Text, but it's created by the same people behind GitHub.
 The download page can be found [here.](https://atom.io/)

 It is recommended to use Atom for this project as it has useful GitHub and Python integration (such as pushing to GitHub and running Python scripts right from your text editor).